Get Rates Near You!

 If your answers suggest you are a moderate-risk investor, it means your best approach might be to balance some higher-risk investments with more stable ones.
 This will increase your return potential, but it also opens up the possibility of some losses in your investments.

 You can pursue this kind of balanced approach by buying individual stocks and bonds or mutual funds through an online broker.
 You may also want to keep a portion of your money in more stable accounts like CDs.
-However, if you want help tailoring the right blend of investments to your needs, a robo-advisor can lead you through that process.
+However, if you want help to tailor the right blend of investments to your needs, a robo-advisor can lead you through that process.

 Click to compare robo-advisor options